Exploring original tables from maps

 Social Explorer automatically displays the data on the map according to the active zoom level.
 As you zoom in, the data will be displayed for the next lower level by default.
 To turn off this feature and manually select the level you want to display the data for, follow these steps:

-- Select the geographic level you’re interested in.
+- Select the geography level you’re interested in.

-You can save all the maps you're working on as projects.
+You can save all the maps you're working on as projects and access them easily from your Social Explorer dashboard.

-- In the upper-right corner, click Save As…
+- In the upper right corner of the screen, click Save as…

 - Click Save.